joelgoh15/console-app-triangle5-pattern/README.md

-# Console App Triangle5 Pattern
+## Introduction
-A console application that draws a triangle5 pattern.
-The size of tiangle5 pattern is base on value entered by user.
+A console application that draws a triangle pattern.

+The size of triangle pattern on console app is base on value entered by user.

 ## Technical Description
 1. Technology stacks and approach used:
 <ul>